ConnorBrodie/AudIn/README.md

 - Graceful error handling for missing environment variables
 - Secure OAuth implementation with session management

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](./CONTRIBUTING.md) for details.

 ## 📄 License

 MIT License - see [LICENSE](./LICENSE) for details.